Guideline for applications for authorisation of clinical trials of medicinal products in humans

 The application form must be filled in and edited via the EudraCT website.
 Guidance on how to fill in the form appears when you move the cursor over the relevant text.

 The applicant must download the form on his/her own computer as an XML file (Full data must be selected, see user manual).
 The reason you need to do this is because the EudraCT website does not store any data, but merely serves as an editing tool.
-The XML file is to be submitted electronically to the Danish Medicines Agency on CD-ROM, via Eudralink or via DKMAnet.
+The XML file is to be submitted electronically to the Danish Medicines Agency via Eudralink or e-mail as part of the application.
 It is advised to save the form on the applicant's own computer to avoid data being lost.

 The application form must also be printed out and signed by the sponsor/applicant.
-The signed version of the application form must be scanned and sent to the Danish Medicines Agency.
+The signed version of the application form must be scanned and sent to the Danish Medicines Agency enclosed in the single PDF-file submitted for application.

 The information listed in this guideline must be enclosed in the application and submitted in a single copy (please see point 4).
 Please also see Appendix 10, which is a checklist, which outlines the documents to be submitted with the application.